Brazil's Mantega says opposition win could wreck economy

 Two polls this week showed Silva narrowing Rousseff's lead and forcing a second-round runoff on Oct.
 26 in which she could handily defeat the incumbent.

-The market favourite, centrist Aecia Neves, is now in third place in the polls.
-Silva has promised to adopt policies that are as orthodox and business-friendly policies as Neves's, focussed on restoring fiscal discipline and freeing up market forces.
+The market favorite, centrist Aecio Neves, is now in third place in the polls.
+Silva has promised to adopt policies that are as orthodox and business-friendly policies as Neves's, focused on restoring fiscal discipline and freeing up market forces.

 Both opposition candidates advocate central bank autonomy and have not said where they would like interest rates to go.